gefyrahq/gefyra/README.md

 Stowaway boots up and dynamically creates Wireguard connection secrets (private/public key-pair) for itself and Cargo.
 Gefyra copies these secrets to Cargo for it to establish a connection.
 This is a UDP connection.
 It requires a Kubernetes Service of kind _nodeport_ to allow the traffic to pass through *for the time of an active _bridge_ operation*.
-Gefyra's operator installs these componentens with the requested parameters and removes it after the session terminates.
+Gefyra's operator installs these components with the requested parameters and removes it after the session terminates.
 By the way: Gefyra's operator removes all components and itself from the cluster in case the connection was disrupted for some time, too.
 Once a connection could be establised from Cargo to Stowaway, Gefyra spins up the app container on the local side for the